WebOrigami/docs/src/content/framework/intro5.md

 Alice.html = person.ori(teamByName%Alice)
 ```

+The `%` percent sign is used in file name formulas as an alternative to a regular `/` slash separator, since operating systems and code editors don't like slashes in file names.
+The above is equivalent to `teamByName/Alice`, and will extract Alice's data from the `teamByName` graph.

 This formula creates a virtual file called `Alice.html`.
 The virtual file contains the HTML obtained by applying the `person.ori` template to the data for Alice in `team.yaml`:

 ```html